SiigoDev/siigo_sdk_javascript/docs/ProductApi.md

 > ProductDeleteViewModel deleteProduct(id)

-Deletes a Product by GUID
+Deletes the product by GUID.

 ### Example